alanfran/ServerWatch/README.md

 Double click a server to join.

+Right click a server for the option to delete it.

 TODO:

 * Add server refreshing at given intervals.
-* Add the ability to delete servers from the list.
 * Add notification capabilities.
 * Apply a theme to the UI.